UCONN HEALTH – Compliance Work Group Charter

-The UConn Health Executive Risk Management and Compliance Committee (Committee) is appointed to provide direction and guidance to the UConn Health compliance, health and safety, and public safety risk management programs and advise the president and the Joint Audit and Compliance Committee (JACC) in their oversight of these programs.
-The Committee’s role is an essential component of UConn Health’s overall risk management program, focusing on UConn Health’s compliance with significant legal, ethical, and regulatory requirements and on managing significant health and safety (health/safety) and public safety risks.
+The UConn Health Compliance Working Group (Group) is appointed to provide direction and guidance to the UConn Health compliance, health and safety, and public safety risk management programs and to advise the president and the Joint Audit and Compliance Committee (JACC) in their oversight of these programs.
+The Group’s role is an essential component of UConn Health’s overall risk management program, focusing on UConn Health’s compliance with significant legal, ethical, and regulatory requirements and on managing significant health and safety (health/safety) and public safety risks.

-The Committee shall be comprised of the following:
+The Group shall be comprised of the following:

 - Executive Vice President of Health Affairs (Chairman);